moneroguides/1x03-using-moneo-as-money/script.md

 ### TRANSACTION IDs AND PAYMENT CONFIRMATION

 You may come across an issue with a vendor where your purchase is not made available.
-It is in this case which you need to be able to prove that you made the transaction.
+It's in this case which you need to be able to prove that you made the transaction.

 The vendor will most likely ask for a **payment ID** and because Monero is a privacy protocol you will also need to provide a **transaction key**, also known as an **outproof signature**.